Our Impact (New)

 We have achieved some incredible results, with the help of donors, partner charities and researchers:

-- Proved that a works in animal models.
+- Proved that a new gene therapy approach works in animal models.
 Our investment of $5million allowed the US biotech running the project to raise a further $42million to fund the Phase I/II.

-- Co-funded a trial of Vamorolone, previously known as VBP15.
+- Co-funded a successful Phase I trial for a steroid alternative trial of Vamorolone, previously known as VBP15.
 As a result of our investment, the company was able to raise a further $12million for the Phase II clinical trial which is starting in the US this month, and in the UK in December.

-- Collaborated with UK patient groups to raise £1.2 million to boost trial capacity and run clinicial trials.
+- Collaborated with UK patient groups to raise £1.2 million to fund 16 critically needed clinical posts at leading hospitals in the UK to boost trial capacity and run clinicial trials.

 - Set up the DMD HUB to make more clinical sites trial ready by providing training, mentoring and resources to help them achieve the requirements set by industry to run clinical trials.
 Duchenne UK’s mission for the DMD Hub is to ensure that all patients with DMD, including children and adults, have the opportunity to access clinical research opportunities.

-- Sped up access to promising drugs through lobbying for changes to the regulatory framework through the ’s scheme.
+- Sped up access to promising drugs through lobbying for changes to the regulatory framework through the Early Access to Medicine’s scheme.
 Our founder was praised in the House of Commons for the Charity’s work in lobbying to accelerate the time it takes for drugs with urgent unmet medical needs to be approved.

-- Lobbied for early approval of promising drugs: Emily and Alex have given evidence in parliament and to the (FDA).
+- Lobbied for early approval of promising drugs: Emily and Alex have given evidence in parliament and to the Food and Drug Administration (FDA).

 - Spent over 90p in every £1 raised directly on research grants by being the most efficient, transparent and volunteer-supported organisation working on a cure for Duchenne.

-- Made powerful links across the Duchenne Community: parents, scientists, clinicians and governments to identify and fund the best treatments worldwide for Duchenne through our leadership and sponsorship of , a global network of scientists and clinicians.
+- Made powerful links across the Duchenne Community: parents, scientists, clinicians and governments to identify and fund the best treatments worldwide for Duchenne through our leadership and sponsorship of Treat NMD, a global network of scientists and clinicians.

 - Raised the profile of Duchenne in the UK both through media interviews on television, radio and in newspapers, and through the support of the world of rugby and Owen Farrell’s JJ salute.